stdevel/diy-voice-assistant/ansible/README.md

 [Raspberry Pi OS (*aka Raspbian*)](https://raspbian.org) is the preferenced distribution as it is more stable and offers better driver support for the ReSpeaker, but [Ubuntu Server](https://ubuntu.com/download/raspberry-pi) should also be possible.
 Please not that conventional Debian **won't work**.

+If you want to slim-down your Ubuntu installation, there is also an [Ansible Playbook](ansible/cleanup_ubuntu.yml).

 ## Dependencies

 The following Ansible roles are used: